-Eating fruits and vegetables is good for you.
+Eating fruits and vegetables does a body good.

-You don’t need to be a rocket scientist to know that vegetables and fruits are good for you.
+You don’t need to be a rocket scientist to know that vegetables and fruits are essential for a healthy body.

 I bet your parents told you that you need to eat fruits and veggies one time or another.

-Experts recommend that you consume at least 5 servings per day.
+Experts recommend consuming at least five servings per day.
 And if you don’t know how this looks like have a look at this article from CookingLight.com.

-In this article we’ll compared to alternative ways to consuming them aside from old fashioned cooking.
+In this article, we’ll compare two alternative ways of consuming them aside from old fashioned cooking.

-I’m talking about juicing vs blending and how both these methods differ.
+I’m talking about juicing and blending and how both these methods differ.

 More often than not, people confuse one from the other.